-Debt in relation to your income
+Debt to income ratio

 You can easily calculate your debt to income ratio (DTI) by adding up all of your monthly debt payments (including mortgage or rent) and dividing this number by your GROSS monthly income.
 So, what’s a good percentage to have for DTI?

 One rule of thumb is the max DTI allowable for qualified mortgages, and that’s 43%.
-Another way to think about it is the DTI that most unsecured lenders (credit cards, personal loans, etc) would consider acceptable, and that’s 33% So think of the max range lenders would be comfortable with between 33% – 43%.
+Another way to think about it is the DTI that most unsecured lenders (credit cards, personal loans, etc.) would consider acceptable, and that’s 33%.
+So think of the max range lenders would be comfortable with between 33% – 43%.
 As you approach 43%+, lenders will start to feel you’re biting off more than you can chew.

-Debt in relation to your credit limits
+Debt and your credit limits

 Debt to credit limit is another good indicator, especially when it comes to revolving credit accounts.
-Once your debt to credit limit ratio exceeds 33% on any account or in total, you can reasonably expect your credit score to start taking a hit as credit agencies are factoring a higher risk of potential default.
+Once your debt to credit limit ratio exceeds 33% on any account or in total, you can reasonably expect your credit score to start taking a hit as credit agencies are factoring in a higher risk of potential default.

 Regardless of your DTI or credit utilization, if your debt is preventing you from saving or causing your budget to fall into the red, you have excessive debt.

-To figure this out, you first have to make a monthly budget to see what you actually earn and what you are spending.
+To figure this out, you first have to make a monthly budget to see what you earn and what you are spending.

 You have excessive debt.
 What can you do?

-Some of the agencies are nonprofits that charge non-fee rates, while others can be for-profit and include high fees.
+Some of the agencies are non-profits that charge non-fee rates, while others can be for-profit and include high fees.

 Companies that offer credit counseling will sometimes offer debt consolidation programs.
 While these companies do not actually consolidate the debt into one loan or refinance the debt to a lower rate, they may offer to manage your debt payments for you.
 In some cases, they may be able to have interest charges reduced once repayment has begun.

 Debt consolidation loans

 If your credit is bad and you can’t afford to make monthly payments, it may be time to consider a debt settlement program.
 These programs negotiate with your creditors to reduce the amount you owe in exchange for a lump-sum payment.
 If successful, a debt settlement program can remove your debts for a fraction of what you owe.
-Your credit will take a hit, but if your credit score is already bad it may be worth considering.
+Your credit will take a hit, but if your credit score is already bad, it may be worth considering.